Data Fetching Methods

 |---|---|---|

-| KQL | useKql, $kql | Kirby Query Language for content queries for simple and complex data structures and relationships. |
+| KQL | useKql, $kql | Kirby Query Language, for content queries that follow relationships and filter. |

 | Direct Kirby API Access | useKirbyData, $kirby | Direct access to Kirby's REST API for custom endpoints. |